chguiterman/rIMPD/README.md

 fhx <- get_impd_fhx(site_to_get)
 ```

-and analyzed with tools from the `burnr` library, for example:
+and analyzed with tools from the `burnr` library (Malevich et al. 2018),
+for example:

 ``` r
 library(burnr)